Arabic Christian Theology

 • Smith, Wilfred Cantwell.
 1963.
 The Meaning and End of Religion.
 New York: Macmillan.

 • Swanson, Mark.
 1993.
 ‘Some Considerations for the Dating of Fī Tathlīth Allah al-Wāḥid (Sinai Ar.
-154) and al-Jāmi‛ fī Wujūh al-Imān (London British Library or.
+154) and al-Jāmi‛ fī Wujūh al-Imān (London British Library Or.
 4950)’, Parole de L’Orient 18: 117–141.

 • Thomas, David.
 1996.
 ‘The Bible in Early Muslim Anti-Christian Polemic’, Islam and Christian-Muslim Relations 7: 29–38.